George Washington was the first President of the United States and one of our nation's most respected founding fathers.

 In December 1777, when Washington's army marched into camp at Valley Forge, tired, cold, and ill-equipped, it was lacking the training necessary for sustainable success on the battlefield.
 After a six-month encampment here, this same army emerged to beat the British at the Battle of Monmouth in New Jersey.
 The ranger programs at this site include walking tours and historical talks.

-The national capital didn't move to the first president's namesake city until 1800, four years after Washington had left office.
+The national capital didn't move to the first president's namesake city until 1800, four years after Washington had left the office.
 Still, there are plenty of places to learn more, including the Washington Monument and the National Portrait Gallery, where the second-floor American Presidents collection includes Gilbert Stuart’s famous “Lansdowne” portrait of Washington.

 America may have declared independence in 1776, but it took another five years to win it.
 That day came in October 1781, when the British surrendered in Yorktown to Washington, after a siege that had cut off food and ammunition.
 In Yorktown, you can visit the battlefield and Moore House, where General Cornwallis signed the articles of capitulation.
 Yorktown Battlefield also offers a junior ranger program for kids.